There's plenty to keep you entertained in Darwin, especially if you're an art lover.

 Crocosaurus Cove is a one-stop crocodile experience right in the CBD.
 Spend one or several hours here, depending on how close you want to get to these impressive apex predators.
 You can hold a baby crocodile or swim (safely) with a giant saltwater croc in the Cage of Death.

 Smith Street, a new shopping and entertainment precinct, is taking shape on the edge of the CBD.
 It’s home to Raw Cloth (1/132 Smith Street; 08 8985 2305), which sells one-off garments in European fabrics, plus silks, linens and cottons hand-printed by Indigenous communities, and SeKada (132 Smith Street; 0418 886 565), where you can pick up elegant homewares, clothing and gifts.
-Nearby are Kopi Stop café (1/2 Harriet Place, 08 8941 2414), cocktail venue The Trader Bar, Asian eatery Nirvana and Art Warehouse gallery (23 Daly Street; 08 8981 4778).
+Nearby are Kopi Stop café, cocktail venue The Trader Bar, Asian eatery Nirvana and Art Ware House gallery.

 Top image: Indigenous Art at Outstation Gallery Darwin